 Table 1.
 Unhealthy Alcohol Use: Terms and Definitions

 Table 2.
-Prevalence of Unhealthy Alcohol Use and Any Alcohol Use in the United States, 2016 National Survey on Drug Use and Health
+Prevalence of Some Types of Unhealthy Alcohol Use and Any Alcohol Use in the United States, 2016 National Survey on Drug Use and Health

 Table 3.
 Published Clinical Guidance Documents From Major Health Organizations